Love You like a Love Song: Background and synopsis

 The music video was directed by Geremy Jasper and Georgie Greville, who previously worked with Goldfrapp and Florence & The Machine.
 Gomez considered the video as "the craziest video I've ever done", and commented, "[s]ometimes when you're in love, there are things you can't really explain and it doesn't make sense.
 That's how I feel when I'm in love."
 The video was released on June 23, 2011, on VEVO.
 Around the same time, the video would play during commercial breaks on Disney Channel.

-As of October 2025, the video has been viewed more than 640 million times.
+As of October 2025, the video has been viewed more than 800 million times.

 It begins with the singer at a Japanese karaoke bar, watching a man sing the band's previous single "Naturally" off-key before he wanders off stage, a scene criticized for being similar to the opening scene of Maroon 5's video for their 2004 single "Sunday Morning".
 Gomez, who wears a golden disco-style dress, is called to the stage, where she starts to sing the song.
 As the first line begins, the karaoke machine begins projecting various images of the band in different settings.
 The first set features Gomez wearing a long black dress with poker-straight hair on a violet-sanded beach.
-The close ups with her dark sleeveless top, hairstyle, hair color, goth like makeup, and with her hands gesturing towards the camera bear a striking resemblance with Avril Lavigne's Complicated videoclip.
+The close ups with her dark sleeveless top, hairstyle, hair color, goth like makeup, and with her hands gesturing towards the camera bear a striking resemblance with Avril Lavigne's Complicated music video.
 She then walks the beach with a long-haired blond male hippie (actor/model Oliver Seitz), and lays in the sand while he plays sitar and time-lapsed clouds speed away overhead.
 In the chorus, many TV screens show images of Gomez in drag looking similar to 1980s icon Max Headroom.